-Every year, for 20 years, Sara and I meet in Boston for a girlfriend shopping getaway.
+Every year, and for the last 20+ years, Sara and I meet for a shopping-in-Boston girlfriend getaway.
 She drives up from Philly.
 I tool up from Connecticut.
-And we spend three days popping into shops and stopping for meals from one end to another, with forays to Charles Street, Beacon Hill, and SoWa shopping area.
+And we spend three days popping into the stores on Newbury Street, from one end to another, with forays to Charles Street, Beacon Hill, and SoWa shopping area.